Jeff Sadler

-Geoffrey Willis Sadler (1943-2005), was an English novelist, essayist and editor, most famous for his vast output of western novels published under the pen name Jeff Sadler.
+Geoffrey Willis Sadler (1943–2005) was an English novelist, essayist and editor, most famous for his western novels published under the pen name Jeff Sadler.

 Life

 Geoffrey Willis Sadler was born on 7 October 1943 in Mansfield Woodhouse, Nottinghamshire.
 He started work as a library assistant in 1960 and worked as a librarian at Staveley, Shirebrook, Bolsover, and Chesterfield, where he remained for nineteen years.
 He was a prolific writer of local history books on Shirebrook and Chesterfield, as well as an editor, although the largest part of his work is made of western novels.

 Sadler married in 1965 and had two sons.
-He died in Chesterfield in 2005, after a two-year battle with motor neurone disease.
+He died in Chesterfield in 2005, after two years suffering from motor neurone disease.

 Work

 Work as editor

 Sadler as editor to the second edition of Twentieth Century Western Writers, a comprehensive index listing 467 authors of western fiction.
 In their review, Library Journal lauded the effort in adding many female names to the previous edition (such as Jessamyn West, Rose Wilder Lane, and Bess Streeter Aldrich), "evidence of the contributors' stated revisionist attitude toward the history of the American Western novel".